NEWS: Are Mortgage Rates Going Down? [February 2026]

 Are mortgage rates going down

-Here's a snapshot of the best rates on the market currently (updated live), so you can see how the best rates currently look:
+Here’s a snapshot of the best mortgage rates on the market currently (updated live), so you can see how the lowest rates are shaping up in the wake of these recent developments:

 And to get a free quote today:

-However, there are now multiple lenders, including Nationwide, offering sub 4% rate mortgages.
+There are now several major lenders, including Nationwide, offering 6x salary mortgages as well as sub 4% rates.

 While it’s likely that interest rates won’t return to the uber-low levels we saw before 2022, five-year fixes dropping consistently across the board is certainly a sign that there are more reductions to come.